surrealdb/fivetran-destination/docs/setup-guide.md

     - For [Fivetran SaaS Deployment](/docs/deployment-models/saas-deployment), ensure your SurrealDB is accessible via Internet.
     - For [Fivetran Hybrid Deployment](/docs/deployment-models/hybrid-deployment), ensure your SurrealDB is accessible by the Fivetran Hybrid Deployment Agent.
     - For [Fivetran Self-Hosted Deployment](/docs/deployment-models/self-hosted-deployment), ensure your SurrealDB is accessible by the Fivetran HVR Agent.
-2. Run the `surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --ns your_ns --db your_db` command, and set up your own `ACCESS` or `USER`.
+2. Run the `surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --user $YOUR_USER --pass $YOUR_PASS` command, and set up your own `ACCESS` or `USER`.

     The example below works for testing purposes:
     ```
-    USE NS your_ns;
-    USE DB your_db;
-    DEFINE USER your_user ON NAMESPACE PASSWORD "YourPassword" ROLES OWNER;
+    DEFINE USER your_user ON ROOT PASSWORD "YourPassword" ROLES OWNER;
     ```
-   The user needs to be defined in the namespace, not in the database.
+   Beware that the user needs to be defined in the root-level for this example, not in the database or the namespace.

-   This is because the Fivetran connection test has no "schema," which corresponds to a database in SurrealDB.
-   Once Fivetran's connection test passes, the subsequent authentication against SurrealDB is done at the database level.
-   > Alternatively, you can set up the user or the token as described in [SurrealDB's Authentication documentation](https://surrealdb.com/docs/surrealdb/security/authentication#token).
-If you prefer using `token`, we recommend `DEFINE ACCESS ...
-TYPE JWT`.
-Refer to the [`DEFINE ACCESS > JWT` documentation](https://surrealdb.com/docs/surrealql/statements/define/access/jwt) to set up JWT access.
+   Please refer to [Namespace-level sign-in](#namespace-level-sign-in) and  [Token authentication](#token-authentication) for more advanded authentication scenarios.
 4. Ensure the user/pass is working by running:
     ```
-    surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --user your_user --pass YourPassword --ns your_ns --db your_db --auth-level namespace
+    surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --user your_user --pass YourPassword --ns your_ns --db your_db
     ```
 5. Make a note of the `endpoint`, `user`, and `pass` parameters.
 You will need them to configure Fivetran.